BDC Hamburger Icon

 What are some examples of cyber extortion?

-There are many public examples of cyber extortion from recent years.
+There are many public examples of cyber extortion in recent years.

 • Dish Network: In 2023, satellite TV provider Dish Network experienced network outages following a ransomware attack that also affected data pertaining to 290,000 individuals, including former and current employees.
 A data breach notification submitted to the Maine attorney general suggests the company paid a ransom to regain access to its systems and secure the compromised data.

-• Black Basta: This notorious ransomware group infected more than 100 companies in 2022 and 2023 with the threat to publicly release data from high-profile organizations, including the American Dental Association and Yellow Pages Canada.
+• Black Basta: This notorious ransomware group infected more than 100 companies in 2022 and 2023.
+They threatened to publicly release data from high-profile organizations, including the American Dental Association and Yellow Pages Canada.

-• Costa Rican government: Over 30 Costa Rican public offices were subject to a ransomware cyberattack from the Conti group in 2022.
+• Costa Rican government: Over 30 Costa Rican public offices were hit by a ransomware cyberattack from the Conti group in 2022.
 The government estimates that the incident cost the country $30 million every day it worked to resolve the situation.

 • Colonial Pipeline: In 2021, oil transport was halted until the company paid a $4.4 million ransom in bitcoin.
 Some of these funds were recovered in what was believed to be a Russian hacking scheme.